engg1340-group-67/master/README.md

     - Backward propagation (ReLU,sigmoid,softmax)
   3. Rewarding system
      - Parents can award their kids through this system, like giving pocket money, bonus if they finish homework or housework.
+  4. Interface
+     - Some designs using "-" and "|" will be adapted to make our interface.
 ## **Part 4: Limitations**
  1. Only standard library is allowed.
-Thus the system may not be very powerful.
+Thus the system may not be worked with a good possibility.
- 2. As year 1 students, we only have limited knowledge.
-However, we would try our best to finish it.
+ 2. Being year 1 student equipped with limited knowledge, nonetheless , we must try our best to finish it.